yu-iskw/gpt-code-review-action/README.md

 - `frequency_penalty`: The frequency_penalty to generate a review comment.
 - `presence_penalty`: The presence_penalty to generate a review comment.
 - `log_level`: The log level to print logs.

+As you might know, a model of OpenAI has limitation of the maximum number of input tokens.
+So we have to split the diff of a pull request into multiple chunks, if the size of the diff is over the limitation.
+We can tune the chunk size based on the model we use.
+For instance, `gpt-4` can handle larger input tokens than `gpt-3.5-turbo`.
+So, we can increase the chunk size for `gpt-4` than `gpt-3.5-turbo`.

 ## Example usage
 Here is an example to use the Action to review a pull request of the repository.